JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 {% include githubEmbed.html text="JanneMattila/azure-firewall-demo" link="JanneMattila/azure-firewall-demo" %}

-Since my example setup has Azure Firewall with  **Availability Zones** enabled, I'll just comment out that part from the demo setup in **firewall.bicep** file:
+In my demo, Azure Firewall is deployed with **Availability Zones**, so I have just commented out that part of the code in **firewall.bicep** file:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/vscode-diff.png" %}